-Supported by Homecoming Scotland 2009 and organised by the Traditional Music and Song Association of Scotland (TMSA) - a programme of over 300 Scottish traditional music sessions across Scotland from March to November 2009.
+Supported by Homecoming Scotland 2009 and organised by the Traditional Music and Song Association of Scotland (TMSA) - this was a programme of over 300 Scottish traditional music sessions across Scotland from March to November 2009.

-The Homecoming Trad Music Sessions will:
+The Homecoming Trad Music Sessions: